Einhorn lobs more criticism at Green Mountain at conference

-NEW YORK Hedge fund manager David Einhorn again made critical comments about Green Mountain Coffee Roasters Inc GMCR.O, a stock in which he publicly unveiled a short position a year ago.
+NEW YORK Oct 2 Hedge fund manager David Einhorn again made critical comments about Green Mountain Coffee Roasters Inc, a stock in which he publicly unveiled a short position a year ago.

 Einhorn, one of the biggest draws at the Value Investing Congress in New York on Tuesday, said he would discuss four investment ideas.